igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 uint8_t sendData( uint8_t data )
 {
+    // For illustration, assume SPI is also used by interrupt functions, in particular
     // SPI is used by the interrupt functions that respond to pin change interrupts 0 and 1,
     // and external interrupt 1.
 To prevent clashes, we suppress these three interrupts
     // for the duration of this function Interrupts::PinChangeOff pinChangeOff( kPinChangeInterrupt0 | kPinChangeInterrupt1 );
     Interrupts::ExternalOff externalOff( kExternalInterrupt1 );

     // Configure SPI
     SPI::configure( SPISettings( 4000000, SPI::kLsbFirst, SPI::kSpiMode2 ) );

     // Set the remote slave SS pin low to initiate a transmission setGpioPinLow( pConnectedToSlaveSS );

     // Transmit (and receive)
     uint8_t retVal = SPI::transmit( data );

-  // Set the remote slave SS pin high to terminate the transmission setGpioPinHigh( pConnectedToSlaveSSpin );
+    // Set the remote slave SS pin high to terminate the transmission setGpioPinHigh( pConnectedToSlaveSS );

     // Interrupts automatically reset when this function exits return retVal;
 }
 ~~~